anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 *Mona Lisa in Indian truck style*
 </div>

-This LoRA was trained with only 30 training images of Indian truck art; I suspect we can do substantially better with more training data.
+This LoRA was trained with only 30 training images; I suspect we can do substantially better with more training data.
 Anecdotally, styles transfer best at 100+ training images.
 Here is [a reddit post](https://www.reddit.com/r/StableDiffusion/comments/11r2shu/i_made_a_style_lora_from_a_photoshop_action_i/) on creating a style LoRA based on the Artist Photoshop effect, which could be another good resource.

 ## Summary
 LoRA is a powerful and versatile fine-tuning method to create custom characters, objects, or styles.
 While the training data and captioning process is rather cumbersome today, I imagine large parts of this process will be automated to a great degree in the coming months.
 It wouldn't surprise me to see many LoRA-based commercial applications pop up in the near future.